 The Department has provided Attachment 1 for information purposes only as a guide to bidders.
 Table 1 depicts the typical number of adverse weather days expected for any given month, based on historical records.
-The Department will consider this project a structural project in Zone 6.
+The Department will consider this project a grading project in Zone 6.

 The Department will consider expected adverse weather days cumulative in nature over the time period when the Contractor is actively pursuing completion of the work.
 The Department will not consider adverse weather days during an extended period of time when the Contractor is not pursuing completion of the work.
-When considering a time extension for substantial completion or field work completion of the project, the Engineer will compare the total number of expected adverse weather days against the total number of actual adverse weather days for the time period during which the work was being completed.
+When considering a time extension for working day count completion, interim completion, substantial completion, or field work completion of the project, the Engineer will compare the total number of expected adverse weather days against the total number of actual adverse weather days for the time period during which the work was being completed.